 As both an intellectual and a collector, Martin Bodmer saw research as something of major importance.
-In 1954, for example, he published the text of Homer’s Iliad contained on the very first papyrus he had acquired, providing access to documents in his collection in order to make the work of researchers that much easier.
+In 1954 he published the text of Homer’s Iliad contained on the very first papyrus he had acquired, providing access to documents in his collection in order to make the work of researchers that much easier.
 Carrying on in this tradition, each year the Foundation answers several hundred requests for information, reproductions, or permission to consult documents in its care.
 Such work often results in publications.
-The Foundation also encourages research through its own publications policy, be it facsimile editions and monographs, or the catalogues detailing its collections, along with the catalogues accompanying a range of exhibitions over the years.
-Lecture series and university conferences are also regularly held in the Foundation’s Salle Historique.
+The Foundation also encourages research through its own publications policy, by it facsimile editions and monographs, or the catalogues detailing its collections, along with the catalogues accompanying a range of exhibitions over the years.
+Lecture series and university conferences are also regularly held in the Foundation.

 Please note: the Foundation is not able to provide financial assistance for research projects.

 The Foundation welcomes researchers for in-house consultations year-round.
 Contact: firstname.lastname@example.org

 A valid request allows for a two-week notice minimum to ensure our teams can welcome you in the best conditions.

 For conservation reasons, we do not authorize physical access to papyri, codice and incunable collections anymore (save exceptional, scientifically backed reasons).
 Fortunately, most works are entirely scanned in very high definition and available free of charge.
 Databases for consultation:

 Our technical staff and reproduction lab will be happy to assist you.
 Please address all your requests for reproductions to email@example.com.

 This pricing does not apply to already digitized documents.

 - For all specific requests (publication cover, tie-in products, etc.), please contact firstname.lastname@example.org